 This is welcome news indeed and yet another reason to feel peace of mind when working in Finland.

 Taking a holiday in England could also be an issue where you just can’t get the time and get run into the ground.
 The last time I took a trip back to England to visit my family, I was able to manage work while away from my home office.
 But should you want or need to take a break, maybe go off the grid down at your summer cottage?
-Information about paid holidays explaining annual holidays and holiday pay can be found from the Occupational Health and Safety Administration website.
+Information about paid holidays explaining annual holidays and holiday pay can be found on the Occupational Health and Safety Administration website.

 Although this is about work-life balance, it is certainly worth noting the achievements related to equality in the workplace in Finland.
 According to Business Finland, “Equality forms a core value for Finland and its people, and the best symbol of Finnish equality is a personal pronoun from the Finnish language: hän.
 The third-person singular pronoun hän is neutral in terms of gender and social status, so it represents equal opportunity.”